Degree Programs from A to Z

 to the degree program Science Journalism (Bachelor of Arts (B.A.))

 The two-semester Master’s degree program offers a compact course for journalists with leadership ambitions as well as for those who want to delve deeper into research on science journalism.
 In addition to empirical social research, the program includes editorial management and a leadership seminar.
-The second subject is largely freely selectable.
+The following subjects are available as a second major: Medical journalism & life sciences, physics, technical journalism and data journalism.

 to the degree program Science Journalism (Master of Arts (M.A.))